MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-income-documents.md

 * View incoming document records and their attachments from any purchase and sales document or entry, or find all general ledger entries without incoming document records from the **Chart of Accounts** page.

 > [!NOTE]
-> Files attached to cards and documents on the **Attachments** tab are not included on the **Incoming Documents** page.
+> Files attached to cards and documents on the **Attachments** tab aren't included on the **Incoming Documents** page.
 For more information, see [Manage Attachments, Links, and Notes on Cards and Documents](ui-how-add-link-to-record.md).

 | To | See |
 | --- | --- |